Kawaii-Jong-UWUn/post-minions-assessment/README.md

+# More Than Minions: Analysis of DPRK GitHub accounts
-# Top level .canvas and .png files are meant to be opened inside ObsidianMD.</br>
+* Top level .canvas and .png files are meant to be opened using [Obsidian](https://obsidian.md/).
-#### Individual username filepaths are supporting evidence for each user respectively.
+* Individual username file paths are supporting evidence for each user respectively.